shivaang12/bfs/README.md

 # bfs
-Breadth first Search in Python
+Breadth first Search and A* Search Algorithm in Python

-Simple BFS implemented in Python
+Simple BFS and A-STAR implemented in Python